polym8th/Harvest/README.md

       -  Select manual deployment
       -  In the Manual Deploys section, select a branch and click Deploy Branch.
   8. Access the Live Application.
-      -  Once the deployment is complete, the live application can be accessed at <a href="https://harvest-main-55fca7957f91.herokuapp.com/" target="_blank">Harvest App</a>
+      -  Once the deployment is complete an app link is generated.
+The live application can be accessed at <a href="https://harvest-main-55fca7957f91.herokuapp.com/" target="_blank">Harvest App</a>

 ## Flowchart